 One potential solution are spiral stairs.
 Because of their shape, they can be less steep and usually only take up about 5 square feet of floor space.
 If you’re dealing with a confined space, estimate the spiral staircase cost to see if it’s the right fit for your home.

-Need to find a pro for your attic stairs?Find Pros
+Ready to start your attic stairs?Find Pros

 Don’t get ahead of yourself.
 Before you install folding attic stairs, make sure an attic renovation is a plausible home improvement project.
 Without adequate headroom, not only will your renovated attic feel claustrophobic, it may not pass building codes.
 If you’re on a budget, make sure you determine if your attic has pre-existing joists that are adequate to hold the weight of a few people and some basic furniture.
 Installing reinforced joists will significantly add to the price of your attic renovation, but skipping this step can lead to damaged floor ceilings.
 Some roof designs, especially in newer homes, also have a prohibitive number or cross joists and beams that render the available attic space implausible for renovation.